 Drought triggers indicate when a drought situation is developing and are used as decision making stages to assist in drought management.
-The drought triggers for the Wrexham WRZ are dictated by the availability of water within the Dee Storage System and groundwater levels are used as drought triggers in the Llandinam and Llanwrin WRZ.
+The drought triggers for the Wrexham WRZ are dictated by the availability of water within the Dee Storage System.
 Thus, most of our drought management actions in the Wrexham WRZ are dictated by the Dee General Directions which govern the Dee Storage System.
+Drought trigger levels for Llandinam and Llanwrin WRZ have been derived on a pro-rata abstraction licence basis of the combined annual licenced volume.